uritau/the-real-devops-challenge/README.md

 As a good devops engineer, you know the advantages of running tasks in an automated way.
 There are some cicd systems that can be used to make it happen.
 Choose one, travis-ci, gitlab-ci, circleci... whatever you want.
 Give us a successful pipeline.

+You could find a successfull pipeline in this link https://travis-ci.com/uritau/the-real-devops-challenge.

 ### Challenge 3.
 Dockerize the APP

 ![DockerPython](./assets/docker.python.png)